zama-ai/concrete-ml/docs/built-in-models/encrypted_dataframe.md

 - **Integer**:  Integers are supported within a specific range determined by the encryption scheme's quantization parameters.
 Default range is 1 to 15.
 0 being used for the `NaN`.
 Values outside this range will cause a `ValueError` to be raised during the pre-processing stage.
 - **Quantized Float**: Floating-point numbers are quantized to integers within the supported range.
 This is achieved by computing a scale and zero point for each column, which are used to map the floating-point numbers to the quantized integer space.
 - **String Enum**: String columns are mapped to integers starting from 1.
-This mapping is stored and later used for dequantization.
+This mapping is stored and later used for de-quantization.
 If the number of unique strings exceeds 15, a `ValueError` is raised.

 ## Supported Operations on Encrypted Data-frames